-IM 508 describes the plant inspection (Quality Control) requirements that a contractor must follow for an HMA Paving plant.
-IM 511 and IM 511 - Appendix A describe the plant monitoring (Verification) responsibilities and minimum monitoring requirements for an HMA Paving plant.
-A list of all verification and IA responsibilities for HMA paving can be found in Appendix 3-4.
+IM 508 describes the plant inspection (Quality Control) requirements that a contractor must follow for an asphalt paving plant.
+IM 511 and IM 511 - Appendix Adescribe the plant monitoring (Verification) responsibilities and minimum monitoring requirements for an asphalt paving plant.
+A list of all verification and IA responsibilities for asphalt paving can be found in Appendix 3-4.

 The project engineer should make arrangements with the certified technician for timely distribution of plant reports.
-On QM-A projects, the contractor shall deliver a copy of the daily plant report and QM-A Summary Sheet to the District Materials Engineer on a daily basis.
-The original and all copies of the plant report shall be kept at the plant until all documentation is completed.
+On QM-A projects, the contractor shall deliver a copy of the Daily Plant Report and Daily Production Summary Sheet to the District Materials Engineer on a daily basis.
+The original plant report shall be kept at the plant until all documentation is completed.
 Normally, this will be the day following the end of the reporting period.
 Review and distribution of the reports will be made by the project engineer.
-This distribution will include a copy to be returned to the certified technician.
+This distribution will include a copy to the certified technician.
 Prompt consultation with the certified technician and monitor shall follow any significant error or omission.

-A separate field book should be set up on each project to document plant inspection.
-Some flexibility in the suggested format may be necessary depending on project size, type of plant, and if QM-A applies.
+A separate field book should be set up on each PCC project to document plant inspection.
+Some flexibility in the suggested format may be necessary depending on project size and type of plant.
 It is important to document discrepancies and corrective action taken by the contractor.

 A copy of this documentation must be furnished to the District Materials Engineer (DME) at the time of project acceptance.
 Also include the certified technician's name, certificate number, and statement from the monitor regarding the work performance of certified technician.
 A sample format for providing this documentation is contained in Appendix 3‑6.